stackhpc/ansible-slurm-appliance/docs/upgrades.md

    prompts.
 Generally merge conflicts should only exist where functionality which was added for your site (not in a hook) has subsequently been merged upstream.

+   Note that if upgrading from a release prior to v2.3, you will likely have merge conflicts with existing site OpenTofu configurations in `environments/site/tofu`.
+Generally
+   - Changes to `default` values in `environments/site/tofu.variables.tf` should be rejected.
+   - All other changes to the OpenTofu configuration should be accepted, unless they overwrite site-specific additional resources.

 1. Push this branch and create a PR:

         git push